FDCPA Attorney — Stop Debt Collector Harassment & Recover Damages

 Can I sue a debt collector for calling too much?

 Yes.
-The FDCPA prohibits debt collectors from engaging in conduct meant to harass, oppress, or abuse you — and excessive calling is one of the most common violations.
-Courts look at the frequency of calls, the time of day, and whether the calls continued after you asked them to stop.
-Even if you answered the phone, repeated and intentional calling patterns can support a federal lawsuit.
+The FDCPA bars conduct meant to harass, oppress, or abuse you, and excessive calling is one of the most common violations.
+Courts weigh the frequency and timing of calls and whether they continued after you asked them to stop — repeated, intentional calling can support a federal lawsuit.

 What evidence do I need for an FDCPA case?